Edmund Waller: Literary works and assessment

-Waller was admired by contemporaries including John Dryden and Gerard Langbaine, although his extravagant praise for members of the court and Royal family was later parodied by Andrew Marvell in "Last Instructions to a Painter".
-Described by Francis Atterbury as "the Parent of English Verse", by the nineteenth century his work was out of favour.
-Edmund Gosse, author of his biography in the 1911 Encyclopædia Britannica, wrote: 'Waller's lyrics were at one time admired to excess, but with the exception of "Go, lovely Rose" and one or two others, they have greatly lost their charm'.
+However, his verse had begun to fall out of favour by the beginning of the nineteenth century.
+Edmund Gosse, author of his biography in the 1911 Encyclopædia Britannica, wrote: 'Waller's lyrics were at one time admired to excess, but with the exception of "Go, lovely Rose" and one or two others [elsewhere he selects "On a Girdle"], they have greatly lost their charm'.